SilasBerger/wave/README.md

 # Wave
-Wave is a simple text-based synthesizer written in Rust.
+Wave is a simple text-based tone generator written in Rust.
 Note that this is mostly a toy project and an exercise, rather than a productive application.

 ## Usage
 First, build Wave by running `cargo build --release`.
 Then, use `target/release/wave` (or `target/release/wave.exe` on Windows) for all further steps, wherever the command `wave` is used.